scanner-research/rs-intervalset/README.md

 ## Install

 First, make sure Rust is installed.
+Rust nightly build is required for pyo3.
-Run `rustup override set nightly` inside the directory where the repository is cloned.
+Run `rustup override set nightly-2019-09-01` inside the directory where the repository is cloned (tested with nightly 1.39.0).
 Next, run `python3 setup.py install --user`.

 ## Tests